 Flies from generation 1, 11, 25, and 100 were selected from each population for sequencing and plated in 96 well plates.
 One 2.8 mm stainless steel grinding bead (OPS diagnostics, #089-5000-11) and 100 µl of lysis buffer were added to each well.
 Flies were homogenized for 10 minutes at maximum speed in a Talboys High Throughput Homogenizer (#930145).
 The resulting lysate was moved to a new 96-well plate for DNA extraction, using a Multi-Well Plate Vacuum Manifold (Pall Life Sciences #5017) and Acroprep advance 1mL DNA binding plates (Pall Life Sciences #8132).

 Library prep was performed using a liquid handling robot (CyBio® FeliX, Analitik Jena) to ease the processing of many samples and reduce variability from manual handling of samples.
 The protocol broadly followed the strategy described in Picelli et al (Picelli et al., 2014).
 Specifically, we added 10 µl (100 µM) of forward oligo adapter A and 10 µl (100 µM) of reverse oligo adapter (Tn5MERev) to 80 µl of reassociation buffer (10 mM Tris pH 8.0, 50 mM NaCl, 1 mM EDTA).
 Following this, we annealed in a thermocycler with the following program: 95°C for 10 minutes, 90°C for 1 minute, reduce the temperature by 1°C per cycle for 60 cycles, and then hold at 4°C. The process was repeated for oligo adapter B. To load the adapters onto Tn5, we mixed 5 µl of Tn5, 9 µl of pre-annealed adapter A, and 9 µl of pre-annealed adapter B then incubated this mixture in a thermocycler at 37°C for 30 minutes.
-The resulting pre-charged tn5 was the diluted with a 1:1 solution of reassociation buffer and glycerol to 1:1 reassociation buffer:glycerol to pre-charged Tn5.
+The resulting pre-charged Tn5 was then diluted with a 1:1 solution of reassociation buffer and glycerol to 1:1 reassociation buffer:glycerol to pre-charged Tn5.

 Mapping of reads, SNP calling, and estimation of allele frequencies